dcchillin46/extra-macros/README.md

 </br>
 </br>

 <h5>It's probably pretty evident I'm new to all of this.
-If you run into any issues with the macros, install process, or updater please let me know and I'll try to refine things as I can.</h5>
+If you run into any issues with the macros, install process, or updater please let me know and I'll try to refine things as I can.
+Expect frequent, minor updates as I learn</h5>